0x-Apollyon/SCH/README.md

-#SCH
+SCH
 Secure Cryptographic Handshake Protocol

-### What is it ?
+What is it ?
 SCH is a concept/protocol to conduct a digital handshake between two users/devices using their RSA keys

-###Technologies
+Technologies
-- RSA 4096 (Assymetric encryption and signing)
+RSA 4096 (Assymetric encryption and signing)
-- Crystals KYBER (Assymetric encryption and signing)
+Crystals KYBER (Assymetric encryption and signing)
-- AES 256 (Symmetric encryption)
+AES 256 (Symmetric encryption)
-- Blowfish 256 (Symmetric encryption)
+Blowfish 256 (Symmetric encryption)
-- ChaCha20 (Symmetric encryption)
+ChaCha20 (Symmetric encryption)
-- SHA3-512 (Hashing Algorithm)
+SHA3-512 (Hashing Algorithm)

-###How does it work ?
+How does it work ?
 Lets assume two users, Alice and Bob, Now Alice wants to perform a SCH to verify Bobs identity.
 This involves the following steps

-- Alice sends a SCH request packet to Bob, which contains a 256 bit symkey.
+Alice sends a SCH request packet to Bob, which contains a 256 bit symkey.
-- Bob then responds with a SCH accept packet, which contains the same 256 bit symkey.
+Bob then responds with a SCH accept packet, which contains the same 256 bit symkey.
-- Alice sends a SCH challenge packet to Bob, which contains a challenge code.
+Alice sends a SCH challenge packet to Bob, which contains a challenge code.
-- Bob then responds with a SCH verification packet, which contains the verification code.
+Bob then responds with a SCH verification packet, which contains the verification code.

-###Security
+Security
-- The handshake can be carried out over an unsecure channel
-- The challenge code has over 2 ^1024 combinations so bruteforcing is theoretically and practically impossible
-- SCH is secure against post quantum attacks such as those which can be carried out due to Shor's algorithm or Grover's algorithm
+The handshake can be carried out over an unsecure channel The challenge code has over 2 ^1024 combinations so bruteforcing is theoretically and practically impossible SCH is secure against post quantum attacks such as those which can be carried out due to Shor’s algorithm or Grover’s algorithm
-- SCH is secure against MITM attacks
+SCH is secure against MITM attacks
-- SCH is secure against replay attacks
+SCH is secure against replay attacks
-- SCH is secure against relay attacks
+SCH is secure against relay attacks
-- SCH is IND-CCA2 compliant
+SCH is IND-CCA2 compliant

-###SCH Packet Structures
+SCH Packet Structures
 Request packet

 To: [UUID of reciever such as username/id/ip]
 From: [UUID of sender such as username/id/ip]
 Time: UNIX timestamp
 Sym Key: 256 bit symkey
 Integrity: SHA-512 Hash
 Sign: RSA Signature and KYBER Signature